xakraz/bats-detik/README.md

 	with '<property-name>' being '<expected-value>'"
 ```

+:pushpin: This assertion is useful for PODs, whose life cycle changes take time.
+For services, you may directly use the simple count assertions.

 This is a checking loop.
 It breaks the loop if as soon as the assertion is verified.
 If it reaches the end of the loop
 without having been verified, an error is thrown.
 Please, refer to [this section](#property-names) for details
 about the property names.

-This assertion is useful for PODs, whose life cycle changes take time.
-For services, you may directly use the simple count assertions.

 ### Verifying Property Values